DaltonSW/aocgo/README.md

 ## Required Setup

-All of the functionality here requires a user session token to be available.
-It should be placed in `~/.config/aocgo/session.token`, or stored in the `AOC_SESSION_TOKEN` environment variable.

 1. To obtain this token, log in to Advent of Code as the user you'd like to make requests and submissions as.
 2. Open the Dev Console (Ctrl + Shift + I, F12, or Right Click -> Inspect), then go to the Network tab.
 3. Navigate to any puzzle's input page and inspect the GET request headers.
 You should see `Cookie: session=<your session token>`.